Unity-Technologies/com.unity.multiplayer.docs/docs/basics/networkobject.md

 ## Creating a Player Object

 Netcode can spawn a default player object for you.
-If `Create Player Prefab` is checked (`true`) in the `NetworkManager` and the `Player Prefab` is assigned a valid Prefab, then Netcode will spawn a unique instance of the designated player Prefab for each connected and approved client.
+If you enable **Create Player Prefab** (`true`) in the `NetworkManager` and you assign a valid Prefab to the Player Prefab, then Netcode spawns a unique instance of the designated player Prefab for each connected and approved client.

 To manually spawn an object as player object, use the following method: